shail/Mars-Rover/README.md

 1.)
 Bundle install (for RSpec)

 2.)
-Run the command "ruby main.rb" in the proper path in the terminal.
+Run the command "ruby main.rb" in the proper path in the terminal.<br />
 	-- If you want to create a new input file, edit the last line in the main.rb file:
 		MarsMission.new('input.txt')